Feefo logo

 A brick house with white-framed windows and grey roof tiles.
 An outdoor heat pump unit and electrical box are mounted on the exterior wall near a flower bed and green lawn.

-Factors That Affect an EPC Rating
+Factors That Help You Improve EPC Rating Scores

 Many elements influence your EPC score, but the biggest factors include: